vivekuppal/transcribe/README.md

 python main.py
 ```

-For a better and faster version that also works with most languages, use:
+For a better version that also works with many other languages, use:

 ```
 python main.py --api